samuskay/Metal-gear-Solid-2-and-3-launcher-skip/README.md

 You can also just run either file from the games folder, make a desktop shortcut if you'd like.

+# But I want access to the launcher still
+You still will because this only skips the launcher startup before you play the game, you can still select "back to menu" in game and it'll reload the launcher.

+when selecting "back to menu" it calls the launcher with the arguments -jump gamestart

 # Do I even need this?
 Well if you'd like to achieve this through other means, you can achieve a similar effect by adding the following to your launch options.